 Health and Counseling Centers at Ward & West Building, Second Floor

-Graduate school presents many stresses and many opportunities to advance yourself in your future career and in your life.
-To meet these challenges, it is important to resolve emotional problems, enhance professional and social skills, strengthen your resilience and self-care, and formulate wise personal goals.
-The Counseling Center provides help in all of these areas through personal counseling and other psychological services.
+Graduate school presents many stresses and opportunities to advance yourself in your future career and in life.
+To meet these challenges, it is important to remove emotional barriers, enhance your social and professional skills, strengthen your resilience and self-care, and formulate wise personal goals.
+The Counseling Center provides help in all of these areas through brief personal counseling, referral assistance and other psychological services.
 Our services are not only for students in difficulty, but also for those who are striving for self-improvement.

-- Relationships with friends, roommates, parents, romantic partners or spouses
+- Issues with family, friends, roommates, romantic partners or spouses

 - Grief and loss

 - Body image and eating issues

 - Personal identity development, e.g. race, class, gender, ability, and sexual orientation

 The Counseling Center is staffed by psychologists, substance abuse clinicians, consulting psychiatrists, health educators and other clinicians working under supervision.
 All services provided at the Counseling Center are confidential and nearly all are provided free of charge.
 For more information or to make an appointment, simply call or drop by the Counseling Center.

 The Counseling Center is open Monday–Friday, 8 a.m.–5 p.m.

 Our goal in the initial session is to provide immediate help, as your counselor offers a listening ear, answers your questions, helps you resolve problems and informs you about what further help might be appropriate.
 Call 410-704-2512 or stop by the Counseling Center to arrange your first appointment with a counselor.
 Emergency appointments are available if you need to speak with someone in the same day or immediately.

 Beyond the initial appointment, we provide brief individual counseling and therapy services to help you enhance your academic success and personal fulfillment.
 Couples counseling provides a safe atmosphere for students to examine and improve their relationships.